megado123/searchpatent/README.md

 ### Additional files

-The project can be fun in whatever IDE is desired, but the Visual Studio Files have been included in the repository Additional files for deployment into Azure have also been included as part of this repository
+Additional files for deployment into Azure have also been included as part of this repository, our mission was to use one repository for deployment and source control.
+The files needed for a successful deployment into Azure have been include below.

 1.  web.config
 2.  downloader.py (can be run in Azure environment to bring up the nltk ui)
 3.  ptvs_virtualenv_proxy.py